jyunhanlin/js-jupyter-notebook/README.md

 ## Road map

-- [x] GitHub Actions for GitHub Pages
+- [x] GitHub Actions for GitHub Pages only for tags
-- [ ] Show console log on the screen
 - [ ] Dark mode switch